trim21/webpack-userscript-template/readme.md

 You will also see a `index.debug.user.js` file in `dist` directory, this is a development usage file with `eval-source-map` for better browser error message.

+## Cross Site Request

+you can call `GM.xmlHttpRequest`,

+if you prefer `fetch` API, you can use <https://github.com/Trim21/gm-fetch>

+If you are using axios, you can checkout <https://github.com/Trim21/axios-userscript-adapter>

 ## TypeScript

 use typescript as normal, see [example](src/index.ts)